 Fourth time – What am I going to do?
 Can’t stress, won’t help anyone.
 Surrender to this moment, there’s no where to be so just go with it, meet her little needs and get home when you get home.
 And big sister has been a saint, offering words of advice, reading to herself, asking me how I’m doing.
-She’s such a good girl.
-It’s hopeless just give in.
+She’s such a sweet girl.
+It’s hopeless, just give in.
 Pit stop for ice cream – who could cry after ice cream?

 Fifth time – My kid can totally cry after ice cream.

 The home stretch – She can cry after ice cream, and ta-da! vomit ice cream, too!
 Bless my big girl’s heart for not complaining about the noise or the stench.